 Course Requirements

 The course requirements for the two certificate tracks are listed below.
-All courses are currently offered except for Ling 3803, which is in development and has been submitted for College review and approval.
+All courses are currently offered except for Ling 3803, which was recently approved.

 See Appendix B for sample pathways through the certificate curriculum, Appendix C for the certificate completion sheet, and Appendix D for course descriptions and prerequisite courses.